quantax.sites.Lattice#

 Boundary condition of the system.
 It can be an int specifying the boundary for all axes, or a sequence of ints each for an axis.
 The meaning of each number is

-• Nparticle – The number of particles in the system.
+• Nparticles – The number of particles in the system.
 If unspecified, the number of particles is non-conserved.
-If specified, use an int to specify the total particle number, or use a tuple (n_up, n_down) to specify the number of spin-up and spin-down particles.
+If specified, use an int to specify the total particle number, or use a tuple (n_up, n_dn) to specify the number of spin-up and spin-down particles.

 • double_occ – Whether double occupancy is allowed.
-Default to False for spin systems and True for fermion systems.
+Default to True for spinful fermions and False otherwise.

 Shape of the lattice.
-The first element is the site number in a unit cell, and the remainings are the spatial extent.
+The first element is the number of sites in a unit cell, and the remainings are the spatial extent.

 property ncells: ndarray#